swiftlang/swift-evolution/proposals/NNNN-weak-let.md

         c?.foo()
         c = nil // error: cannot assign to value: 'c' is an immutable capture }
+}

+func makeNonSendableClosure() -> () -> Void {
+    let c = C()
     weak var explicitlyMutable: C? = c
     // Closure cannot be @Sendable anymore
     return {
         explicitlyMutable?.foo()
-        explicitlyMutable = nil // but assigned is ok }
+        explicitlyMutable = nil // ok
     }
+}
 ```

 ## Source compatibility

-Allowing `weak let` bindings is a source-compatible change
-that makes previously invalid code valid.
+Allowing `weak let` bindings is an additive change that makes previously invalid code valid.
+It is therefore perfectly source-compatible.

 Treating weak captures as immutable is a source-breaking change.
 Any code that attempts to write to the capture will stop compiling.
 The overall amount of such code is expected to be small.

+Since the captures of a closure are opaque and cannot be observed outside of the closure, changing the mutability of weak captures has no impact on clients of the closure.

 ## ABI compatibility

-This is an ABI-compatible change.
+There is no ABI impact of this change.

 ## Implications on adoption

-This feature can be freely adopted and un-adopted in source
-code with no deployment constraints and without affecting source or ABI
+This feature can be freely adopted and un-adopted in source code with no deployment constraints and without affecting source or ABI compatibility.
-compatibility.